Addressing an industry problem

 • Clearly define the AgeYear system applied to your herd (either financial year or calendar year of median birth month).

-• Apply a tag colour system, the industry default is a cycle of eight colours applied in the order of Black, White, Orange, Green, Purple, Yellow, Red, Sky Blue and then back to Black, with 2024 AgeYear being Black (if the default is not used then clearly define the sequence applied).
+• Apply a tag colour system, the industry default is a cycle of eight colours applied in the order of Black, White, Orange, Green, Purple, Yellow, Red, Sky Blue and then back to Black.
+Download the default tag colours here.
+If the default is not used then clearly define the sequence applied.

 • Record the AgeYear as two digits with a hash (i.e. #25) even though only a single digit may be applied to animals (if they are age branded).